★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Synopsys supplies software and hardware that enable silicon-to-systems engineering, spanning electronic design automation and semiconductor design IP.
-It reports two operating segments: Design Automation (EDA, verification, and simulation & analysis following the Ansys acquisition) and Design IP (interface, security, and embedded processor IP with licenses and royalties).
+Synopsys supplies software and hardware that enable silicon-to-systems engineering, spanning electronic design automation, simulation and analysis, and semiconductor design IP.
+After the Ansys acquisition, six-month FY2026 revenue shifted toward Design Automation/Ansys, while Design IP remains focused on interface, foundation and security IP as the Processor IP sale to GlobalFoundries is pending.
 The primary moat is workflow lock-in and limited-vendor market structure in mission-critical design tools, reinforced by broad portfolio bundling and large R&D scale.
-Key risks include export-control/regulatory constraints (notably China), large-customer bargaining power, and sustained competition from Cadence and Siemens EDA.
+Key risks include export-control/regulatory constraints, especially China, Design IP underperformance, large-customer bargaining power, Ansys integration execution, and sustained competition from Cadence and Siemens EDA.

 Primary segment